 This is significant as it has been found in many classical creative works, is found commonly in nature, and is often used in addition to the golden ratio.
 Patterns based on the sequence are intrinsically aesthetic and, therefore should be used in the composition of our designs.

-This sequence can be used to create visual patterns, create shapes, and organic figures, build grids or dictate sizing and ratios.
+This sequence can be used to create visual patterns, shapes, organic figures, build grids or dictate sizing and ratios.
 The Fibonacci sequence is considered to be one of the most influential patterns in both mathematics as well as design.

 10. Mental Models

 We can use this concept (along with a few other behavior patterns) to make our designs easier and more visually compelling.
-Sometimes it would be effective to model our designs off of real-world situations or objects.
+Sometimes it would be effective to model our designs from real-world situations or objects.
 Consider designs that mimic desktops, papers, or offices.
 Users can learn, understand and draw meaning from these types of designs because they can relate them to their understanding of the objects in real life.